-I’m currently a senior research scientist at Google DeepMind and run the GenLaw Center.
+I’m currently a staff research scientist at Google DeepMind and run the GenLaw Center.
 I study security and privacy in generative AI models and the legal implications those have.
 Specifically, I evaluate data extraction (memorization) in generative AI models and attacks (mis-aligning) for generative AI models.

 Broadly, I’m interested in building machine learning systems we can trust.
 This means figuring out when models are untrustworthy and creating or discovering knobs to change their behavior.